polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 for e.g. "GnuPG" or "PGP", "Public key cryptography", etc, to understand how PGP and GnuPG works.
 These last Active Events are simply thin wrappers around your existing GnuPG database, which holds your Open PGP keys.

+## Technical details

+The MIME parser in P5 is internally using [MimeKit](https://github.com/jstedfast/MimeKit), and MimeKit internally again is using [BouncyCastle](https://www.bouncycastle.org/) for its cryptography features.
+Especially the MIME parts of P5 is therefor probably orders of magnitudes faster than most other MIME parser out there.